dignakov/gazebo_sim_template/README.md

 Minimal config examples, just enough to see the robot in rviz, and to use ros-control.

-Effort controllers are the default in gazebo, inididual joints can be controllerd, or one controller can be used for groups of joints.
+Effort controllers are the default in gazebo, individual joints can be controlled, or one controller can be used for groups of joints.
 Not all controllers are available in a group version (https://wiki.ros.org/ros_control)